 Become friendly with the concept of Return on Investment.
 Don’t look at something as an ‘expense’, but view it as an ‘investment’ instead.
 And how much are you likely to save or get back in return by investing that money?
 Are you prepared to spend now to save later?

-10. Fall in love with planning.
+10. Fall in love with selling and planning.

-If you’re someone who likes to fly by the seat of your pants, you’re going to struggle in business.
+And if you’re someone who likes to fly by the seat of your pants, you’re going to struggle in business.
 Business success requires solid forward planning and strategy.